 In accordance with CDBG regulations, the City can undertake specific activities, such as street, sidewalk and playground improvements in the low- and moderate-income neighborhoods or in neighborhoods meeting the definition of "slum/blight."
 However, recognizing that needs are not solely located in distressed neighborhoods, the City also offers programs that may be accessed by people living outside these areas.
 For example, the Housing Rehabilitation Loan Program and First-Time Homebuyer Downpayment Assistance Loan Program are offered citywide to allow any low- to moderate-income household to take advantage of their availability.
-The City's small business loan programs are available to any business that meets certain eligibility requirements or agrees to create of retain jobs available to LMI persons.
+The City's Small Business Loan programs are available to any business that meets certain eligibility requirements or agrees to create of retain jobs available to LMI persons.

-AP-75 Barriers to affordable housing -91.420, 91.220(j) Introduction
+AP-75 Barriers to affordable housing -91.420, 91.220(j)

-Throughout the 5 Year Consolidated Plan process of gathering input through public meetings and through interviews with service providers, business associations, and housing professionals during the 5-Year Consolidated Plan process, the City did not find that its housing policies create impediments to fair housing.
 Compared to other cities and towns within the region, Salem offers a greater diversity of housing, and a higher proportion of affordable housing overall, having exceeded the State's 10% affordable housing goal.
-Nonetheless, several factors contribute to the difficulty of increasing the availability of affordable housing, including a shortage of land, environmental conditions, constraints on development finance, and the lack of regulatory tools to require affordable housing in new developments.
+Salem has permitted 399 affordable units since 2022.
+Nonetheless, Salem has a very low vacancy rate of 2.2 percent, the cost of housing continues to rise and the demand for affordable housing outpaces the supply of affordable housing in Salem.
+Several factors contribute to the difficulty of increasing the availability of affordable housing, including construction costs, shortage of land, environmental conditions, constraints on development finance, and the lack of regulatory tools to require affordable housing in new developments.
 Like other communities, Salem is not in control of all of these barriers.